Why Must I Upload a Selfie?

 Once you have uploaded your selfie and submitted your application, cutting-edge technology will then be used to confirm that the person holding the form of photo ID is, in fact, you.
 It is also used to detect liveness and to confirm that the face in the image has not been altered in some way, either physically or electronically.

 All accredited NPC organisations must request a selfie as part of the application process, and it must adhere to certain standards.
 So, be sure to follow the instructions on the online application form carefully before taking and submitting your selfie.
-Fail to include an appropriate selfie and your national police certificate application could be delayed or rejected.
+Fail to include an appropriate selfie and your national police check application could be delayed or rejected.

 When Do I Upload a Selfie?